gatsbyjs/gatsby/docs/docs/glossary.md

 A way of writing HTML content with plain text, using special characters to denote content types such as hash symbols for [headings](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements), and underscores and asterisks for text emphasis.

 ## N

+### Navigator

+A Navigator object represents information about the browser.
+You can get the browser's language or user-agent using the Navigator object.

 ### NPM